nem-42098/ADM_HW2_Group_28/README.md

 **Individual_Code_Files/AQ1,AQ2**:<br> Solutions for both algorithmic questions, written in notebooks.
 Both the needed codes and pseudocodes are written there. <br>

 **Main.ipynb**:<br> This contains the combined Jupyter Notebooks for the all the questions[*RQ1-RQ8*,*BonusA-BonusB*,*AQ1-AQ2*].
 In case of some discrepeancy please refer the individual notebooks present in the *Individual_Code_files* folder.

+**pre_processing_posts.py,pre_processing_profiles.py**:<br> These are the python functions used in some parts of the questions for pre-processing the data(dealing with NAN values and it's replacement).
+Again, this is not the standard adopted in the main.ipynb.
+Used when applicable.